Saarg/blog-prefab/README.md

 ### Without docker
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
-Run `node server.js` to start a prod server. you can set env var `MONGO_DB` to choose a different mongo url and `PORT` to change the port.
+Run `node server.js` to start a prod server. you can set env var `MONGO_DB` to choose a different mongo url, `PORT` to change the port and `DOMAIN` to chose domain.

 ## Running unit tests